nammoooo/nammoooo/README.md

 - 💕 🗣️ ☕ ⚖️ 🎨

 I am always on the 🔍 🏹 🕵️‍♀️ 🎯 for 🔆 talent while looking for new and creative ways to find it.
-I'm exploring new sourcing trends, and learning about all the tricks, 🛠️ and techniques for finding the 🔆 💎 talent.
+I'm exploring new sourcing trends, and all the tricks, 🛠️ and techniques for finding the 🔆 💎 talent.
 In my spare ⏳ I nurture my passion for 💃 salsa, 💃 tango and 🔗 🧑‍🤝‍🧑 with sourcing communities.